 Protocols - blueprints of standards and steps for accountability and reparation--will be specific to the issues presented by the various thematic and spatial areas in focus, including:

 Diverse engagements: Drawing on diverse imaginations of rights and justice in local, customary, and comparative contexts, the Project engages those affected by conflict and mass violence to identify frameworks and mechanisms for redress, and facilitate remembrance.
 The Project is involving affected communities, progressive civil society and the next generation in India, the Diaspora, and allies in cross-cultural dialogue, and will periodically interact with Indian parliamentarians.
 The Project avoids taking positions on political questions.

 Students: The Project provides internship opportunities for exceptional graduate students and select undergraduate students from UC Berkeley, Stanford University, other institutions, and from impacted communities in India and the Indian Diaspora in the U.S. The Project will engage age-appropriate youth from affected communities in the work of documenting remembrance, and creating an archive and web-based installations.

 - A composite of voices; women civil society leaders from Punjab, Manipur & Gujarat discuss the objectives of the Armed Conflict Resolution Project, 2013-14.

 Columbia University Libraries’ Center for Human Rights Documentation & Research (CHRDR) is pleased to announce the development of the Archive on the Legacy of Conflict in South Asia.
-The Archive on the Legacy of Conflict in South Asia isa collaborative initiative between CHRDR, the Columbia Institute for the Study of Human Rights, and the Armed Conflict Resolution and People’s Rights Project, Center for Nonprofit and Public Leadership—Haas School of Business, University of California, Berkeley.
+The Archive on the Legacy of Conflict in South Asia isa collaborative initiative between CHRDR, the Columbia Institute for the Study of Human Rights, and the Armed Conflict Resolution and People’s Rights Project, Center for Social Sector Leadership—Haas School of Business, University of California, Berkeley.